agda/agda/doc/user-manual/tools/interface-files.rst

 Expression trees
 --------------------

-An expression tree provides a method of translating source code (in our case, the .agda file) into a data structure (the corresponding .agdai file).
+An expression tree is the result of translating a given source code (in our case, the .agda file) into a data structure (the corresponding .agdai file).

 The compression run to create .agdai files introduces sharing in the expression